imlolman/Don-t-Blink/README.md

-# dontblink
+# Don't Blink
-One Minute Game to Test Your Eyesight and Concentration.
+A One Minute Game to Test Your Eyesight and Concentration Power.